Project-OpenBytes/portex/docs/source/schema/template_type.rst

       ---
       type: template
       params:
-        coords:
+        - name: coords
-          required: false             # "coords" is not a required parameter
+          default:                    # "coords" is not a required parameter
-          default:
             type: int32               # the default value of "coords" is '{"type": "int32"}'

       declaration:
         type: record
         fields:
           - name: x
             +: $params.coords        # use object unpack symbol "+" to unpack $params.coords
                                      # which makes the coordinate type configurable
                                      # params.coords should be a JSON object

           - name: y
             +: $params.coords